|

 the contents caption.

-where xx is “FG”, “TB”, “EC”, or “EX”, and strings Capfg,
+where xx is “FG”, “TB”, “EC”, or “EX”, respectively.

-TE End tbl(1) table.
+TE Table end.
 See TS.

-by DWB mm.
+not implemented by groff mm.

 TL [charging-case-number [filing-case-number]]

-charging-case-number and filing-case-number for use in all
+cover page. charging-case-number and filing-case-number

 TM number ...

-Declare technical memorandum number(s) used with MT
+Declare technical memorandum number(s) used by MT.

 TP If defined, this macro is called in lieu of normal page